Emergency Notification System For Schools and Campuses

 Utilizing a system that college kids are more comfortable with assures that your bulletin will reach the overwhelmingly majority of them.

-Setting Up a School Emergency Alert Text Messaging System
+Setting Up a School Text Alert System for Emergencies

 Executing a broadcast text messaging system on campus is easier than you might think.
-With a company such as DialMyCalls, all the setup entails is signing up for the service and setting up your contact lists.
+With a company like DialMyCalls, all the setup entails is signing up for the service and setting up your contact lists.

 Once you have created an SMS broadcast message account, follow these steps to make sure that it works perfectly when you need it the most: